S h a r e

 It will certainly encourage staff to use their EVs and PHEVs and is a visual reminder of your company’s change of fleet policy.

 However, it’s important that you contact your local Distribution Network Operator (DNO) to complete a site survey so you can determine what electricity supply is required and the amount of available capacity at the site.
-The Energy Saving Trust has some useful information on the matter in this document: Guide to charge point infrastructure for business users.
+If there isn’t enough capacity and an upgrade is required the costs should largely be paid for by the DNO thanks to rules introduced by regulator Ofgem in April 2023.

 Further assistance for businesses located in Scotland may be available from the Energy Saving Trust, which works with Transport Scotland to promote the uptake of EVs.